MirandaWeismantel/WhatsTheCatch/README.md

   * Complex properties of player (health, shields,...): We have lives. +1
   * Multiple players: We have a hidden 2-player mode. +1
   * Universe bigger than screen: No. +0
   * Other: Sentence generation is nontrivial and is a big part of our game.
 It does not fit in any category though.
-It uses a lot of File I/O which was not covered in lecture and it is capable of recording scores, number of sentence sets mastered, as well as allows you to create any sentence sets you want in the sentences folder.
+It uses a lot of File I/O which was not covered in discussion and it is capable of recording scores, number of sentence sets mastered, as well as allows you to create any sentence sets you want in the sentences folder.
 This gives our game a much wider target audience. +5
 * Game Play (20)
   * Larger gameplay goals past single level of goals: You want to master (get perfect score) all the sentence sets, and the game records your overall progress and best score. +2
   * Originality of the game: Seems original... +3